dot-pal/pal-homepage/docs/07_contact.md

 ---
-title: Curators
+title: Contact Us
+slug: /contact
 ---

-PAL is managed by the following 7 curators:
+Join our [Discord](https://discord.gg/xDyGGcnCJw), or write en email to one of the 7 curators:

 | Name                         | Email                  |
 |------------------------------|------------------------|